cicsdev/cics-java-liberty-mq-jms/README.md

 ## Configuring the IBM MQ JMS Adapter
 1. Download the MQ V9.0.1 RAR from
    [Fix Central](http://www-01.ibm.com/support/docview.wss?uid=swg21633761).
-2. Follow the installation instructions.
-This should produce the JCA resource
+2. **Important:** Ensure you follow the installation instructions.
+The downloaded .jar needs additional processing to produce the JCA resource
    adapter: `wmq.jmsra.rar`.

 ## Deploying the MDB sample
-To deploy the MDB sample, you will need to import the projects into CICS Explorer
+To deploy the MDB sample you must have previously imported the projects into CICS Explorer.

 1. Export the CICS bundle from Eclipse by selecting the project **`com.ibm.cicsdev.mqjms.mdb.cicsbundle` > Export Bundle Project to z/OS UNIX File System**